palewire/first-visual-story/readthedocs/index.rst

 Not bad, right?
 By structuring our code this way, we'll be able to make multiple charts without repeating our code (known as `DRY <https://en.wikipedia.org/wiki/Don%27t_repeat_yourself>`_).

-Right now, our charts are stacked up on top of each other, which isn't a very nice layout.
+Right now, our charts are stacked up on top of each other, which isn't reawlly a great layout.
 We can use HTML and CSS to lay out our charts side-by-side.

 In ``index.nunjucks``, add a ``div`` element that wraps your charts, and add a ``class`` of ``inline-chart`` to each of your charts.